 Most recently, and this is what really floats my boat about Gratitude, are the studies being done by a recent branch of the science of Psychology, Positive Psychology.

 Studies are proving that grateful people are happier, less depressed, less stressed, and more satisfied with their lives and social relationships.
 Cool huh!
+Learn more about assessing the power of gratitude.

 Now I’ve given you a bit of an insight to the history and benefits of ‘counting your blessings’, here’s my step by step guide to helping you smile through the good and the bad times and substantially improve your sense of wellbeing along the way.